Sitecore/Sitecore.Demo.Platform/README.md

 #### The hostname habitathome.dev.local is used in the SXA Hostname (Site Grouping).

-If you do not use habitathome.dev.local you will need to modify the Host Name in `/sitecore/content/Habitat Sites/Habitat Home/Settings/Site Grouping/Habitat Home` after successfully deploying the site.
+If you do not use habitathome.dev.local you will need to modify the Host Name in `/sitecore/content/Habitat SXA Sites/Habitat Home/Settings/Site Grouping/Habitat Home` after successfully deploying the site.
 The Habitat Home site will not respond / render correctly until this value is modified.

 If you do **not want to use the default settings**, you need to adjust the appropriate values in `cake-config.json` file based on the values described earlier.